Lividity (album)

 Lividity is the third full-length studio album by American metalcore band It Dies Today.
-Originally scheduled for release in 2008, the album's release date was repeatedly pushed back by Trustkill Records.
+Originally scheduled for release in Fall August 2008, the album's release date was repeatedly pushed back by Trustkill Records.
 It was finally released on September 15, 2009.
-It is the band's first album featuring Jason Wood on vocals after the departure of former lead singer and founding member Nicholas Brooks.
+It is the band's only album featuring Jason Wood on vocals after the departure of former lead singer and founding member Nicholas Brooks.

 A "Deluxe Edition" was released on the same date, which included a bonus DVD.
 The bonus DVD features a 37-minute "making of" documentary, entitled "Faking the Record" (including a secondary audio track featuring commentary by the band themselves), a "making of" featurette for the "Thank You for Drinking" video, as well as the video itself.
 The video appears to be a "preliminary" or "rough" cut (production notes and counters are visible, with header/footer bars), although it is not clear if this was done intentionally, or if the video was not yet finalized at the time of the pressing.